tonbix/zer0/README.md

 # zer0
-powerfull managment tool for your server </br>
+powerful managment tool for your server </br>
 *tnbx*